scottish-government-design-system/designsystem.gov.scot/patterns/cookies-page/index.md

 ### Getting users' consent

 You do not need the user’s consent to set essential cookies.
-A cookie is ‘essential’ if the service will not work without it.
+A cookie is ‘essential’ if the site or service will not work without it.
 Find out more about [essential or strictly necessary cookies](https://ico.org.uk/for-organisations/guide-to-pecr/guidance-on-the-use-of-cookies-and-similar-technologies/what-are-the-rules-on-cookies-and-similar-technologies/#rules9).

 You must get the user’s consent before you set any cookies that are not essential.
 You can get the user’s consent: